 EC4 Significant financial assistance received from government

-Significant contributions from the public sector include:
+Significant assistance received from the public sector includes:

-EC5 Ratio of standard entry level wage compared to local minimum wage
+EC5 Ratio of standard entry-level wage compared to local minimum wage

-EC6 Selection of locally-based suppliers
+EC6 Selection of locally based suppliers

 EC7 Procedures for local hiring

-Geberit has no personnel policy or employment practices providing for preferential treatment of persons from local vicinities in connection with the hiring of members of management boards for the respective country organizations.
+Geberit has no personnel policy or employment practices providing for the preferential treatment of persons from local vicinities in connection with the hiring of members of management boards for the respective country organizations.